Expand Your CMS Capabilities with Our Plugin Store

 Key Events to Track: SaaS vs. E-Commerce

-Tailoring your GA4 setup to reflect these key events ensures that your reporting captures true user intent and business value.
+Tailoring your GA4 setup to reflect these key events ensures that your reporting captures true user intent and business value, rather than just surface-level traffic numbers.

 How AI Improves Ad Performance Measurement and Campaign Optimization